 Merchandise inventory.
-All of the Company's inventories are valued at the lower of cost or market using the last-in, first-out ("LIFO") inventory method.
-Approximately 95% of the Company's inventories are valued using the LIFO retail inventory method.
+All of the Company's inventories are valued at the lower of cost or market using the lastin, first-out ("LIFO") inventory method.
+Approximately 96% of the Company's inventories are valued using the LIFO retail inventory method.
 Under the retail inventory method, the valuation of inventories at cost and the resulting gross margins are calculated by applying a cost to retail ratio to the retail value of inventories.
 The retail inventory method is an averaging method that is widely used in the retail industry due to its practicality.
 Inherent in the retail inventory method calculation are certain significant management judgments including, among others, merchandise markon, markups and markdowns, which significantly impact the ending inventory valuation at cost as well as the resulting gross margins.
 During periods of deflation, inventory values on the first-in, first-out ("FIFO") retail inventory method may be lower than the LIFO retail inventory method.
 Additionally, inventory values at LIFO cost may be in excess of net realizable value.
-At January 28, 2023 and January 29, 2022, merchandise inventories valued at LIFO, including adjustments as necessary to record inventory at the lower of cost or market, approximated the cost of such inventories using the FIFO retail inventory method.
-The application of the LIFO retail inventory method did not result in the recognition of any LIFO charges or credits affecting cost of sales for fiscal 2022, 2021 or 2020.
-A 1% change in the dollar amount of markdowns would have impacted net income by approximately \$8 million for fiscal 2022.
+At February 3, 2024 and January 28, 2023, merchandise inventories valued at LIFO, including adjustments as necessary to record inventory at the lower of cost or market, approximated the cost of such inventories using the FIFO retail inventory method.
+The application of the LIFO retail inventory method did not result in the recognition of any LIFO charges or credits affecting cost of sales for fiscal 2023, 2022 or 2021.
+A 1% change in the dollar amount of markdowns would have impacted net income by approximately \$8 million for fiscal 2023.

 The Company regularly records a provision for estimated shrinkage, thereby reducing the carrying value of merchandise inventory.
 Complete physical inventories of the Company's stores and warehouses are generally performed no less frequently than annually, with the recorded amount of merchandise inventory being adjusted to coincide with these physical counts.
-While shrinkage has increased in recent years, the differences between the estimated amounts of shrinkage and the actual amounts realized during the past three years have not been material.
+The differences between the estimated amounts of shrinkage and the actual amounts realized during the past three years have not been material.

 Revenue recognition.
 The Company's retail operations segment recognizes revenue upon the sale of merchandise to its customers, net of anticipated returns of merchandise.
 The asset and liability for sales returns are based on historical evidence of our return rate.
-We recorded an allowance for sales returns of \$23.1 million and \$19.6 million and return assets of \$13.3 million and \$10.8 million as of January 28, 2023 and January 29, 2022, respectively.
+We recorded an allowance for sales returns of \$21.9 million and \$23.1 million and return assets of \$12.8 million and \$13.3 million as of February 3, 2024 and January 28, 2023, respectively.
 The return asset and the allowance for sales returns are recorded in the consolidated balance sheets in other current assets and trade accounts payable and accrued expenses, respectively.
-Adjustments to earnings resulting from revisions to estimates on our sales return provision were not material for fiscal 2022, 2021 and 2020.
+Adjustments to earnings resulting from revisions to estimates on our sales return provision were not material for fiscal 2023, 2022 and 2021.

-The Company's share of income under the Wells Fargo Alliance, involving the Dillard's branded private label credit cards is included as a component of service charges and other income.
-The Company recognized income of \$67.8 million, \$74.8 million and \$78.6 million from the alliance in fiscal 2022, 2021 and 2020, respectively.
+The Company's share of income under the Wells Fargo Alliance involving the Dillard's branded private label credit cards is included as a component of service charges and other income.
+The Company recognized income of \$67.2 million, \$67.8 million and \$74.8 million from the alliance in fiscal 2023, 2022 and 2021, respectively.
 The Company participates in the marketing of the private label credit cards, which includes the cost of customer reward programs.
 Through the reward programs, customers earn points that are redeemable for discounts on future purchases.
 The Company defers a portion of its net sales upon the sale of merchandise to its customer reward program members that is recognized in net sales when the reward is redeemed or expired at a future date.